Chareste/SpotifyHistoryParser/README.md

 This is NOT the parser for the **EXTENDED** Streaming History.
 It will be released too but *it's not available for now.*

 # Spotify History Parser
 A parser for the Streaming History of last year that Spotify sends you via https://www.spotify.com/us/account/privacy/  .
+They are elaborated through the Spotify API so it requires internet connection to function.

 ## Getting started

 There are a few things you'll need to do before starting:
 - Download *spotifyParser.py* and *settings.ini* and place them into the same folder.
 This will be your root.
-- Create a new folder in your root called *out*
+- Create a new folder in your root called *out*, open it and create a new folder called *dump* inside.
 - Set the folder of the data sent to you from Spotify (called MyData) in the root folder.
 - Get your client ID and secret
 - Update the settings.ini file